My list for friends on what to see and do in San Francisco. I’ve lived here since 1992. Here’s what I find interesting or cool.

 Car Tour of SF

-- If you don’t know SF really well, it’s not easy to drive around by car in SF: many streets are one-way the wrong way, the streets take odd angles, etc. Parking is also very difficult and generally expensive.
-It’s much better if someone else drives.
-You can get a taxi.
-Another idea is to get Uber or Lyft for a short ride.
-They know city traffic very well.
-If you like the driver, then ask if they’ll drive you all day.
-Work out a price.
-You’re paying the driver directly, so it’ll be cheaper than the usual fare.
+- Second: If you don’t know SF really well, it’s not easy to drive around by car in downtown SF: many streets are one-way the wrong way, the streets take odd angles, etc. Parking is also very difficult and generally expensive.
+It’s much better if someone else drives: either taxi, Uber, or Lyft.
+If you like the driver, then ask if they’ll drive you all day off the meter.
+You pay the driver directly, so it’ll be cheaper than the usual fare.

-- Start at Union Square.
+- Go to Union Square and park in an underground parking lot (much safer for your car).
+Walk to Union Square.
 See the statue on the column?
-That’s the Chick on a Stick.
+That’s Chick on a Stick.
 She was modeled after Alma Charlotte Corday le Normand de Bretteville, the original Sugar Baby; her wealthy benefactor was Adolph Spreckels, the original Sugar Daddy (because he owned a huge sugar company).
-He paid for the column, so he placed his girlfriend there.
+He paid for the column, so he placed his semi-nude girlfriend up there.
 Who knows what his wife thought about this?

 More Stuff in SF